top of page

 What is the process of booking a lesson?

-I must speak with ALL applicants/parents of applicants in order to book a preview lesson.
+I must speak with ALL applicants/parents of applicants in order to book an initial lesson.
 Once a time and date is agreed upon, I will send a questionnaire for the student to complete.
-This questionnaire is to be emailed to me BEFORE the preview lesson so I can create a personalized lesson for the student.
+This questionnaire is to be emailed to me BEFORE the lesson so I can create a personalized lesson for the student.

 05